fleetster22/GymBuddy/journals/priya_patel.md

 ## 8/30/23

 Working on Frontend Auth on my own for now and then pair programming tomorrow.
 Backend auth is complete and added get_by_id yesterday.

+## 9/5/23

+Working on frontend auth with group.
+Going to be creating landing page with React.